dfrnt-labs/terminusdb-docs-static/src/app/docs/path-queries-in-graphql/page.md

   metadata:
     title: Path Queries in GraphQL
     description: >-
-      How to do path queries on TerminusDB and TerminusCMS data products using GraphQL
+      How to do path queries on TerminusDB data products using GraphQL
     openGraph:
       images: >-